-Mathematics is the study of number, space, form, and function.
-It was one of the first subjects studied by human beings, and it has played a major role in the historical development of intellectual thought.
-Courses in mathematics are required for continued study in many post-secondary programs including engineering and health sciences.
-As well, a degree in mathematics or closely related discipline can lead to many interesting and challenging careers in both government and private industry in such areas as statistics, actuarial science, computer science, engineering and technology, economics, business, management, and medicine.
+Mathematics is the detailed study of number, space, form and function.
+It emerged relatively early on in human affairs, and it has played a major role in the development of human intellectual thought.
+College-level courses in mathematics are required for continued study in many postsecondary programs including the natural, applied and health sciences.
+An associate degree in mathematics or a closely related discipline can lead to an interesting, challenging and stable career in either government or private industry in such areas as statistics, actuarial science, computer science, engineering, technology, economics, business, management and medicine.